lamnhan066/isolate_contactor/README.md

     // Send 10 to fibonacci isolate function isolateContactor.sendMessage(10);

-    // Only for waiting the result.
+    // Only for waiting the result in Console app.
 Don't need to use in your real app while (!valueExit) {
       await Future.delayed(const Duration(milliseconds: 10));
     }